mailjet/mailjet-apiv3-templating-samples/tutorials/receipt/README.md

+_Welcome to our templating language and MJML tutorials series.
+You can find all the tutorials [here](../README.md#lets-start-)_.

 # How to create an e-receipt email template

 From online shoe stores to indie music platforms, any company selling products online will have to send a receipt.
 In this tutorial, we're going to show you how to code an e-receipt email template step by step using [MJML](https://mjml.io/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#transactional-templating) and [Mailjet's templating language](http://dev.mailjet.com/template-language/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#transactional-templating).